 - The Work Connections faculty case manager will then contact the faculty member to request an Authorization to Release Medical Information form from the faculty member and subsequently a Health Care Provider Report from her/his provider (Attachment 2; Attachment 3).

 - Work Connections works with the faculty member and his or her provider to ensure that the faculty member is getting the appropriate access to care, appointment times, and follow-up needed to ensure that the case is being managed effectively.

-- Based on confidential information from the provider, the WC faculty case manager will update (by confidential email) the Key Administrator, the Chair/Director and Deb Erskine in the Dean’s Office on the status of the case (re: approval for pay of extended sick time) and will identify the projected return to work date.
+- Based on confidential information from the provider, the WC faculty case manager will update (by confidential email) the Chief Administrator, the Chair/Director and Deb Erskine in the Dean’s Office on the status of the case (re: approval for pay of extended sick time) and will identify the projected return to work date.
 This update does not include medical information, diagnosis, etc. as this is kept confidentially only by the WC faculty case manager.

 - Work Connections works with the faculty member throughout her/ his time away to maintain contact on the status of his/her illness and recovery, manage questions about necessary accommodations for return to work, and inform the department when the faculty member is able to return to work.
 In this way, Work Connections is able to provide a confidential, third-party intermediary between the faculty member and department management.

-- The Key Administrator and Chair/Director will work together with Work Connections to address any special accommodations requested at the time of return to work and also to also identify any need for modified duties assignments based on the timing of the return.
+- The Chief Administrator and Chair/Director will work together with Work Connections to address any special accommodations requested at the time of return to work and also to also identify any need for modified duties assignments based on the timing of the return.

-- At the time of return, the Key Administrator will again initiate a submittal form to return the faculty member to active duty and forward it to Deb Erskine in LSA Divisional Affairs who will process the action in the HR system.
+- At the time of return, the Chief Administrator will again initiate a submittal form to return the faculty member to active duty and forward it to Deb Erskine in LSA Divisional Affairs who will process the action in the HR system.

 January 11, 2010